-The most important boron reserves other than Turkey, are located in the USA, Russia and South America.
-Turkey has a total of 3,3 gigaton of boron reserves, which equates to 74% of the total world reserves, and puts it in first place in this respect.
+The most important boron reserves are located in Turkey, USA, Russia and South America.
+All of the known boron deposites of our country are located in Western Anatolia, specifically; Eskişehir-Kırka, Kütahya-Emet, Bursa-Kestelek and Balıkesir- Bigadiç.
+Turkey has a total of 3.3 billion ton of boron reserves, which equates to 73% of the total world reserves, and puts it in first place in this respect.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.